clevertonh/docker-owncloud/README.md

 ### From 8.1.x to 8.2.x

-As the Antivirus app has been removed from 'official' again and therefore is not not installed by default anymore.
+As the Antivirus app has been removed from 'official' again and therefore is not installed by default anymore.
 At the moment there is no official build in `https://apps.owncloud.org` neither, so it is included in the container explicitely.
 No special attention should be needed, just make sure you thoroughly check the functionality.